On Utility Maximisation Under Model Uncertainty in Discrete-Time Markets: Main Results

 \end{theorem}

 \begin{proof} See~\Cref{app:Main} . \end{proof}

-\begin{remark} We may wonder what happens if we relax the bankruptcy prohibition at all intermediate times by imposing that the admissible strategies for each price process $S\in\mathscr{S}$ yield non-negative wealth only at the terminal time.\footnote{We thank the referee for posing this question.} \ In other words, instead of $\adm{\iw}$, we can consider the larger set
+\begin{remark} We may wonder what happens if we relax the bankruptcy prohibition at all intermediate times by imposing that the admissible strategies for each price process $S\in\mathscr{S}$ yield non-negative wealth only at the terminal time. \ In other words, instead of $\adm{\iw}$, we can consider the larger set

 where